 Be sure to walk.
 Set a time to walk at least 3-4 times each day.
 Let pain be your guide.
 If you are having pain, end the walk.
-You will walk 3-4 times everyday to help you get stronger.
-At first the walks may be somewhat short.
-The pain will lessen.
-As you get stronger, increase the distance you walk each day.
+Walking 3-4 times every day helps you get stronger.
+It is okay to gradually increase activity as pain allows.
 You can climb stairs.

 No driving while taking narcotic pain medicine.